The world class vineyards of Burgundy, France

 The thirty-three Grands Crus wines are sold at exceptionally high prices.
 But there are many winegrowers whose production is reasonably priced, of course always high compared to other wines of the world.

-Picnic at the Château de la Crée, Burgundy
+Picnic at the Château de la Crée, Burgundy.

 How do we traverse the vineyards?

-Route des Grands Crus
+Route des Grands Crus, Burgundy.

 There is the famous Route des Grands Crus, which the Mayor of Dijon had the brilliant idea to open in 1937 to develop wine tourism.
 It is 60 kilometres long and only 2 meters wide, starting north from the city of Dijon, reaching Beaune, and ending south in Santenay.
 All the vineyards along the route are included in the UNESCO World Heritage List.